 Matthew is an avid part-time writer and full-time film obsessed millennial who has been following awards shows since he was in elementary school, waking up at ungodly hours of the morning to watch the live broadcast of the Academy Awards, never looking back since.
 If it has celebrities handing out shiny trophies, you know he’s watching.
 Other film-related interests include cult cinema, independent filmmaking and reviving the careers of long-irrelevant actors, rebranding them as Beloved Veterans™.
 He has been writing for his review site Movies Unchained since 2012.
 You can find Matthew on Twitter at @MoviesUnchxned.

 Amanda is a film and television fanatic.
 Awards expert.
 Proud founder of #PresentAll24 that helped push the Academy to reinstating the presentation of all 24 Oscars live at the Academy Awards.
-Freelance entertainment writer.
-Part time podcast guest.
-All time dog-mom.
+She is a freelance entertainment writer, a part time podcast guest and an all time dog-mom with some pretty spot on Emmy predictions.
 You can find Amanda on Twitter at @msamandaspears.

 Eddie is a consultant and freelance entertainment writer living in New York.
 He has written for Newsday, Urban Daddy, Moviefied NYC among other publications.
 Follow him on Instagram at @emouradian to read about his latest obsession ranging from outrage over Blake Lively’s Oscar snub for A Simple Favor to general affection for The Other Two and Shrill.
 You can find Eddie on Twitter at @eddie_mouradian